getsentry/sentry-php/UPGRADE-2.0.md

   }
   ```

-  In general if you need to create your own instance of a `Client` we advise you to use the `ClientBuilder` instead since it does a lot for you internally.
+ The suggested way to create your own instance of the client is to use the provided builder (`ClientBuilder`) that will take care of instantiating a few dependencies like the PSR-7 factories and the HTTP client.

 - The method `Raven_Client::close_all_children_link` has been removed and there